Kentico/xperience-by-kentico-kentico-migration-tool/docs/Supported-Data.md

       - However, you can create [reusable field schemas](../Migration.Tool.CLI/README.md#convert-page-types-to-reusable-field-schemas) for page types from which other page types inherit.
   - All migrated Content types have the **Include in routing** option enabled (the migration never creates pages without URL and routing).
 - **Pages**
+  - Pages can be migrated to either to [website channel pages](https://docs.kentico.com/x/JwKQC) (default behavior) or [reusable content items](https://docs.kentico.com/x/barWCQ) in Content hub.
   - The migration includes the following versions of pages:
     - _Published_
-    - _Latest draft version_ - for published pages, the version is migrated to the _Draft_ [status](https://docs.kentico.com/x/JwKQC); for pages that do not have a published version, the version is migrated to the _Draft (initial)_ workflow step.
+    - _Latest draft version_ - for published pages, the version is migrated to the _Draft (New version)_ [status](https://docs.kentico.com/x/JwKQC); for pages that do not have a published version, the version is migrated to the _Draft (Initial)_ status.
     - _Archived_ pages are migrated to the _Unpublished_ status.
   - Each page gets assigned under its corresponding website channel.
   - Linked pages are currently not supported in Xperience by Kentico.
 The migration creates standard page copies for any linked pages on the source instance.